siiptuo/pio/README.md

 glibc version is about 50% faster than musl version but may not work on old and non-glibc-based distributions. glibc version is built on Ubuntu 18.04 against glibc 2.27.

-Otherwise download and compile the source code.
+Otherwise, download and compile the source code.
 This requires Rust and C toolchains.
 Run `cargo build --release` to build binary at `target/release/pio`.